 Closed Mondays.
 Phone (920) 832-1388.

-In May 2006, I took some of my family to Galvan's Restaurant, 2220 E Northland Ave. by the Superbowl bowling alley.
+A while ago I took some of my family to Galvan's Restaurant, 2220 E Northland Ave. by the Superbowl bowling alley.
 Galvan's is a family diner that has been praised for their gyros.
 They also offer basic sandwiches, soups, pies, etc. Fairly inexpensive and generally OK basic food is my take, but there were a couple glitches.
 I started with an order of their soup of the day, seafood gumbo - but they were all out of that.
 This was a bit late, around 8 PM, but still, that's a real shame.
 They also offered white chicken chili and regular red chili, or so the waitress claimed, so I ordered a bowl of the red chili.
 What was served me was a version of refried bean soup, similar to a recipe that my wife has used, but far less appetizing because this version had a lot of cream in it.
 I think the ingredients were cream, pureed refried beans, tomato chunks, chicken, and chili spices.
 It was an awkward combination with a coarse, almost gritty texture and did not seem to fit into any chili category that I was familiar with.
 I couldn't finish it.

 The gyro was good, except that the white sauce was based on sour cream instead of yogurt used with "real" gyro dishes.
 I'm sure many people prefer the fattier sauce, though.
 Others had a basic hamburger (looked OK) and a Reuben sandwich that was good but was inadequate when it comes to the sauce that should be inside on the bread - just not enough or not tasty enough to enhance the sandwich.

 On a later visit, the salmon with broccoli was quite good, as was the soup.
+Probably a good place to try when in the area.

 A lively, long-time-standing restaurant on the corner of Richmond Street and College Avenue with a diverse menu ranging from burgers to Italian and Mexican cuisine.
 Dishes are reasonably priced and generally good.
 While I've had negative reports about the Mexican dishes, the Italian food tends to be very popular, especially the lasagna.
 I recently tried the linguine Alfredo and found it bland, as were some other pasta dishes, though still OK.
 Many people love the place.
 It has great old-style ambiance, with some amazing photos of movie and TV stars from 40+ years ago, along with other relics of the previous century or beyond.
 Worth a visit just to see and enjoy the interior, but enjoy the food also!

-One of my favorite Chinese buffets, with what may be the biggest selection in the Fox Cities (close to that of Big Shanghai Buffet, anyway).
+One of my favorite Chinese buffets, with what may be the biggest selection in the Fox Cities (close to that of Big Shanghai Buffet).
 The buffet even includes some decent but low-cost sushi.
 A great place for lunch.
 Good chicken and beef dishes, plenty of broccoli variations, a baked salmon dish is always there, a load of fried things in addition to vegetables and healthy fare, plus soft ice cream.
 145 W Wisconsin Ave, Neenah.
 Phone: (920) 720-7089.

 Located in the Radisson Paper Valley Hotel (333.
 W. College Avenue), this classy and elegant restaurant offers what may be the best steaks in the state.
 I went there with a gift certificate recently and was simply amazed at the quality of the food - a meal I will not soon forget.
 But it is expensive.
 Without drinks or dessert, you can expect to pay $30 for a typical meal.
 Three of use shared a 30-ounce porterhouse steak and an order of crab legs, plus two of their large sides dishes (the garlic smashed potatoes were fantastic!), for $85 plus tip.
 Open daily, 4 PM till midnight.
 Call 920-380-9390 for reservations.
 Casual dress is acceptable.